Skip to main content

 People consistently underestimate how long tasks will take.
 Expect your initial estimates to be optimistic.
 Build buffer into your schedule, and update estimates as you learn how long things actually take.

-Mistake 1: Stopping at Phases
+What about Mistake 1: stopping at phases?

 "Phase: Content Creation" is not actionable.
 Many people create phases, declare victory, and wonder why execution stalls.
 Keep decomposing until you have tasks.

-Mistake 2: Perfectionism in Planning
+What about Mistake 2: perfectionism in planning?

 The plan doesn't need to be perfect before you start.
 A rough plan iterated in motion beats a perfect plan never executed.